Skip to main content

 • Have them go straight to the Academic Department.

-• What if the student is an athlete requesting an enrollment exceptions?
+• What if the student is an athlete requesting an enrollment exception?

 • There is a separate form for the student athletes.
 Contact the Assistant Coach to submit.